ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 It had challenged me in a good way on both a personal and technical level.
 Ordina really knows how to kick start newcomers into the astonishing world of technology."*

-Yunus: *"Ordina gave me the opportunity to put my academic knowledge in practice and to learn about the latest technology.
+Yunus: *"Ordina gave me the opportunity to put my academic knowledge in practice and learn about the latest technology.
-I’ve learned the best practices from our seniors during this intensive kickstarter program.
+I’ve learned the best practices from our seniors during this intensive kickstarter trajectory.
-Every graduate needs to have participated a kickstart program like Ordina's, it’s the best way to start your career."*
+Every graduate needs to have participated in a kickstart trajectory like Ordina's, it’s the best way to start your career."*

 Yen: *"The Kickstarter program at Ordina really got me fast on track with the latest technologies being using in the field.